List of Marvel Comics characters: B: Achille DiBacco

 Death-Stalker sometime later recruits a new team of Ani-Men, with a new Ape-Man, Bird-Man, and Cat-Man.
 This Bird-Man is Achille DiBacco who was given Hawk's Bird-Man costume.
 He sends the new Ani-Men to capture Matt Murdock.
 The Black Widow defeats Bird-Man, and Death-Stalker murders Ape-Man and Cat-Man upon the completion of their mission, effectively ending the Ani-Men.

-Bird-Man is later murdered by the Scourge of the Underworld, along with many other villains in the infamous "Bar with No Name" incident.
+Bird-Man is later murdered by the Scourge of the Underworld, along with many other villains, at the Bar with No Name.

-Arnim Zola later created a proto-husk of him only for it to be killed by Deadpool.

-Bird-Man was among the 18 criminals (that were murdered by the Scourge) who were resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
-As a side-effect of his revival, Bird-Man was revived with a more bird-like appearance.
-Bird-Man was seen flying around New York alerting Punisher to him being back from the dead.
-Bird-Man is seen rescuing the Human Fly from being beaten by the Punisher.
-Letha later ordered Bird-Man to take the injured Mirage and Black Abbott to safety.
-Bird-Man was later sent to retrieve Lascivious and Letha from the crime scene.
+Bird-Man is among the 18 victims of the Scourge who are resurrected by Hood to eliminate the Punisher.
+As a side-effect of his revival, Bird-Man gains a bird-like appearance.

-Bird-Man was seen at Avengers Towers with the other villains when Norman Osborn says that the bounty is off Tony Stark's head.

 Unnamed Bird-Man

-During the Civil War storyline, a third Bird-Man alongside a third Ape-Man and a third Cat-Man were among the villains in Hammerhead's supervillain army.
+During the Civil War storyline, a third Bird-Man alongside a third Ape-Man and a third Cat-Man are among the villains in Hammerhead's supervillain army.